 All first year undergraduate students are required to take and pass the non-credit bearing Moodle-based Academic Integrity module SS1001 in order to progress into the second year of study (unless their course includes the alternative mandatory SS1000 module).
 The pass mark for the module assessment is stated in the on-line Academic Integrity Moodle module.
 Students may attempt the assessment as often as they wish with no penalties or capping.
-Students who meet the requirements for progression as stipulated in the Academic Taught

-Regulations but fail to pass the Moodle-based Academic Integrity module will not be permitted to progress into their second year of academic study.
+Students who meet the requirements for progression as stipulated in the University's Undergraduate Regulations (Section: Conditions for progression to the next stage) but fail to pass the Moodle-based Academic Integrity module will not be permitted to progress into their second year of academic study at the University.